COSHH Explained: Control of Substances Hazardous to Health

 The regulations, however, do not cover asbestos, lead or radioactive substances.
 These are covered under their own, specific legislation.

 The most common hazards will depend on your business/industry type.
 If you operate within a woodwork factory, metal finishers or a quarry, exposure to hazardous dust particles and fumes can cause lung disease, dermatitis and asthma.
 Additionally, materials such as flour and wood dust can ignite and potentially explode.

 Everyday substances that can cause harm are all around us, both at work and at home.
 Are you aware that some glue, ink, detergent and beauty products all hold hidden dangers?
-Used correctly however, according to manufacturer’s instructions and in line with current regulations they are unlikely to cause harm to health.
+Used correctly however, according to the manufacturer’s instructions and in line with current regulations, they are unlikely to cause harm to health.

 There is therefore, a very real need for all employers to understand how to assess their individual businesses and the substances used by their workforce.
 Risk assessments and control measures should be implemented to reduce potential exposure.

 Guidance on Control of Substances Hazardous to Health can be found by visiting the Health and Safety Executive (HSE) website.